Toad Patrol at Chew Valley Lake: a ribbiting night at the res!

 They are migrating and making their way to the reservoir to breed.
 Toads are quite particular about the bodies of water they like to breed in, and they do really well in fishing lakes because they have toxins that mean the fish won’t eat them – in any of their life cycle stages.

-When are Chew Toad Patrol out?
+When is Chew Toad Patrol out?

 Toad migration depends on the weather and varies from year to year.
 Typically, the patrols run from February until the end of March.
 There will though be some nights where we do not patrol as the weather will not always be suitable for amphibian movement.